Religion in Africa: Hinduism

 Hinduism has existed in Africa mainly since the late 19th century.
 There are an estimated 2-2.5 million adherents of Hinduism in Africa.
 It is the largest religion in Mauritius, and several other countries have Hindu temples.

 Hindus came to South Africa as indentured laborers in the 19th century.
 The young M.K.
 Gandhi lived and worked among the Indian community in South Africa for twenty years before returning to India to participate in India's freedom movement.

-Buddhism and folk religions
+Buddhism

 Buddhism is a tiny religion in Africa with around 250,000 practicing adherents, and up to nearly 400,000 if combined with Taoism and Chinese Folk Religion as a common traditional religion of mostly new Chinese migrants (significant minority in Mauritius, Réunion, and South Africa).
 About half of African Buddhists are now living in South Africa, while Mauritius has the highest Buddhist percentage in the continent, between 1.5% to 2% of the total population.